espressif/arduino-esp32/docs/source/esp-idf_component.rst

 .. note:: Latest Arduino Core ESP32 version is now compatible with `ESP-IDF v4.4 <https://github.com/espressif/esp-idf/tree/release/v4.4>`_.
 Please consider this compability when using Arduino as component in ESP-IDF.

 - Download and install `ESP-IDF <https://github.com/espressif/esp-idf>`_.
-- Create blank idf project (use sample_project from /examples/get-started) or choose one of the examples.
+- Create blank ESP-IDF project (use sample_project from /examples/get-started) or choose one of the examples.
 - In the project folder, create a new folder called `components` and clone this repository inside the new created folder.

 .. code-block:: bash